-with the many thank is made and the first the sail that
+with the many there is the constitute of the party of the

 Working of Francis Turbine: The water enters into the turbine through volute Casing and that then to the quide blades and Stationary blades.
 The volute casing Keeps in reducing diameter to mantain the flow pressure. .
-The stationary blasks remain fixed at their position, which eliminates the water voctices.
+The stationary blasks remain fixed at their position, which eliminates the water vortices.
 The guide blades angle determines the angle of the water on the impeller blades are ground and ensures the performance of The water flows through the quick blades or quick vanes and is directed towards the number blades at optimum angles.
 Since the water crosses the precisely curved blades of the runner the water is diverted somewhat sideways to create "While notion".
 The water is then deflected in the axial direction to exit a observe tube to the tail race.

-in complete laboration of artificial country of
+in complete laboration to extend of controlle energy